nirvik/iWant/README.md

 ```

-Note: Shared and Download folder cannot be the same
+__Note: Shared and Download folder cannot be the same__

 ## How to run
 Run `iwanto start` (this runs the iwant service).

+## Running client
+To run services like, search, download, view config and change config, open up another terminal and make sure that iwant server is running.

 ## Running server
 In windows, admin access is required to run the server